andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/passing-nsmanagedobjectcontext-to-swiftui-view.md

 </ul>
 </div>

+You can refer to my [introduction to using Core Data with SwiftUI](/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction/) to review all of the steps in one spot.
+It includes an example project with all of the pieces stitched together!

 ## Breaking Down the Code
-There are two key components to this:  the Core Data Stack, and the SwiftUI `@Environment`.
+There are two key components to this:

+1. the Core Data Stack
+2. the SwiftUI `@Environment`'s `managedObjectContext` variable.

 "Passing in" your managed object context will probably happen early on in your app's launch sequence.  `SceneDelegate` is where I pass mine in with the Blog Idea List app.